jjpal/course-dbt/weekLy_homework/week2_homework.md

 Your stakeholders at Greenery want to understand the state of the data each day.
-- Explain how you would ensure these tests are passing regularly
+- Explain how you would ensure these tests are passing regularly Store results and forward alerts to slack/email.
 - How you would alert stakeholders about bad data getting through.
+  Reviewing historical information if bad data consistently getting through - review with other teams about possible changes to interface.